 Though not completely elucidated, the mechanism of action of doxorubicin is related to its ability to bind to DNA and inhibit nucleic acid synthesis.
-Cell culture studies have demonstrated rapid cell penetration and perinucleolar chromatin binding, rapid inhibition of mitotic activity and nucleic acid synthesis, mutagenesis and chromosomal aberrations.
+Cell culture studies have

 Doxorubicin has immunosuppressive effects.
 It inhibits the titre of haemolytic and haemagglutinating antibodies in mice immunised with sheep red blood cells.
 Similar evidence in man indicates that doxorubicin is a powerful, but temporary immunosuppressant agent.
 Doxorubicin is a cell cycle, phase non-specific cytotoxic drug.